Prevention of type 2 diabetes

 Type 2 diabetes prevention starts with small, sustainable changes.
 Eating well, staying active, and maintaining a healthy weight can make a significant difference.

-If you’re concerned about your risk, speak with your GP for advice, a blood sugar test, or a referral to a diabetes prevention programme.
-The earlier you act, the greater your chance of staying healthy and preventing diabetes.
+Speak with your GP if you are concerned about your risk.
+They can offer advice, a blood sugar test, or a referral to a prevention programme. he earlier you act, the greater your chance of staying healthy and preventing diabetes.

 How can Cavendish Homecare help?